Enichan/Arenas/README.md

 ## Potential future work

-- One freelist per size instead of one freelist per size and type
-- Custom per-arena tracing GC
+- Custom per-arena tracing GC?

 ## Should I use this in production?